saud-learning-services/instructions-and-other-templates/docs/computer-setup.md

 Once you have done all the above, you're ready to start downloading and running projects.

 We've provided a 🧪 [Setup Test Project](https://github.com/saud-learning-services/setup-test) on our GitHub that you can use throughout the remainder of the documentation to ensure you have everything up and running correctly.
+We'll provide you with a step-by-step on how to get this project running on your machine, and you can apply this same process to just about all our projects.

 By the end you should see an output that looks something like (but printing your first name intead - as it appears on Canvas):